 Project D.A.T.E. is a peer education, date or acquaintance rape prevention program sponsored by University Counseling Services and Strength United.
-Peer educators of Project D.A.T.E. make classroom presentations that are designed to achieve the following.
+Student peer educators of Project D.A.T.E. make classroom presentations that are designed to achieve the following.

 - Educate students of the psychological and cultural issues related to rape